-- Written Assignment: Pass Requirement - Students must pass this assessment item to pass the course. - Written Assignment: Pass Requirement - Students must pass this assessment item to pass the course. - Research Assessment (Parts A and B): Pass Requirement - Students must pass this assessment item to pass the course. - Irrespective of a student's mark in the course, if a student has achieved overall marks greater than 50% in the course but has failed to satisfactorily complete the compulsory course component then a zero mark and fail grade (FF) will be recorded on their transcript.
+- Written Assignment: Pass Requirement - Students must pass this assessment item to pass the course. - Research Assessment: Pass Requirement - Students must pass this assessment item to pass the course. - Irrespective of a student's mark in the course, if a student has achieved overall marks greater than 50% in the course but has failed to satisfactorily complete the compulsory course component then a zero mark and fail grade (FF) will be recorded on their transcript.

 Newcastle City Precinct

 Online 1 hour(s) per Week for Full Term

 Face to Face On Campus 2 hour(s) per Week for Full Term